 Choose one color for the body of your work and one for the letters.
 This method is the easiest, and knitting with two colors lets the letters really stand out.
 To incorporate letters into your multi-colored knitting, it’s best to stick with solid colored instead of variegated yarns.
 The cleaner the overall look, the more your letters will pop.

-For example, you could be working on a garter stitch background, and switch to stockinette for the latter.
-Or on a stockinette background, switch to reverse stockinette for the letter.
-This will create a very subtle effect and will only really work with just the right style of letter.
-Something that is very cursive-looking won’t show up as well.
-The boxier and more block style letters are the better options.
-This chart of letters shows letters that work very well in this single-color technique.
+This option makes subtler-looking letters.
+Let’s say you’re working on a garter stitch background; you could switch to stockinette for the letter.
+Or on a stockinette background, you could switch to reverse stockinette for the letter.
+This creates an extra-subtle effect, and only really works with the right style of letter.
+A cursive-looking letter won’t show up as well.
+You’re better off with boxier and more block-style letters.

-The two photos below are knitted with the same letter A from this letter chart.
+That’s the real trick with knitting letters.
+The two photos above are knitted with the same letter “A” from this letter chart.